MANVENDRA-github/Timesheet-Manager/README.md

 Project Title: Employee Timesheet Manager

 Project Description: The Employee Timesheet Manager is a modern, web-based application built using Vite, TypeScript, React, Tailwind CSS, and shadcn/ui.
 It is designed to simplify employee time tracking and approval workflows for organizations of all sizes.

+Tech Stack: Vite, TypeScript,React,Tailwind CSS and shadcn/ui.
 Key features include:

 1.User Authentication: Secure login/logout functionality for employees and administrators.